Ben-David-Ben/F-Cal-TB-Project/missions.md

 Missions:

+- get the updated files

+- write an email to shan

+- filter the average energies per column to specific Y

-- with the telescope, find the energies and hits of each position around the gap
+- compare energies of different pads around the gap with a sample "ideal" pad

-- consider why the energies are not equal for all events with different starting points

-- make a energy histogram per location

-- amount of hits(over amount of events) in each plane for different distances

-- get the energy per plane for different locations

-- shower radius